NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Selection and storage

-Acai is highly perishable.
-Once harvested, it should either be eaten or transported to processing units.
+Acai is extremely perishable, and once it's harvested, it must either be consumed promptly or transported to processing facilities.

 Preparation and serving methods